 This however, is a pocket-sized gripe.
 Much like López-Alt’s The Food Lab, Samin Nosrat’s Salt, Fat, Acid, Heat and Harold McGee’s On Food and Cooking, The Wok is a book that isn’t content with showing you how, it wants to show you why.
 Sure, you can teach a man to fish but you could also show him how salt interacts with protein on a molecular level until he makes the best Kung Pao Prawns this side of the river.
 For a little time and energy, this is a book that will change how you cook for a lifetime.

-Suitable for: Confident home cooks/beginners/professional chefs
+Suitable for: Confident home cooks/Professional chefs

-Cookbook Review Rating: Four stars
+Cookbook Review Rating: Five stars

 Buy this book: The Wok by J. Kenji López-Alt

 Review written by Nick Dodd a Leeds-based pianist, teacher and writer.
 Contact him at www.yorkshirepiano.co.uk